 Florida is home to a vibrant motorcycle culture of enthusiastic riders that love to spend their days on the road with their bikes.
-This, unfortunately, is accompanied by a large number of motorcyclists in this state that become seriously injured or lose their lives in motorcycle accidents.
+This, unfortunately, also means there are a large number of motorcyclists in Florida that become seriously injured or lose their lives in motorcycle accidents.
 Florida consistently ranks as one of the most dangerous states for motorcyclists with motorcycle deaths in Florida increasing 30 percent from 2014 to 2015.
 In 2015, 606 deaths were attributed to motorcycle crashes.

-While many lose their lives while riding their motorcycles, a greater amount makes it through an accident but not unscathed.
+No matter what caused the motorcycle accident, riders–or motorcycle passengers–can be seriously injured or even lose their life.
 Motorcycle injuries can be especially grievous due to the rider being exposed to the direct forces of a collision when involved in an accident.
 This can often lead to some injuries that are unique to this specific type of motor vehicle accident.

 Biker’s Arm Motorcycle Accident Injuries